-Recently the Diocese of

-Providence has started

-rehabilitating the St. Clare

-Nursing Home.
-The St. Clare

-independent living quarters for seniors.
+Recently the Diocese of Providence has started rehabilitating the St. Clare Nursing Home.
+The St. Clare project creates senior housing options from skilled nursing to assisted living facilities and independent living quarters for seniors.
 The aging of Newport's population may require encouraging other senior housing projects, allowing Newport's senior citizens to remain near family, friends and requisite services at an affordable rate.
 Whether constructing single family, multi-family housing, or group quarters with seniors in mind, providing living spaces for an aging Newport population is a necessity.

 Depending on their health and mobility, senior citizens have differing housing needs that may be addressed through location, design, and management.
-These range from independent housing options (such as in-law apartments, senior apartments and housing for the elderly) to semi-independent options (such as congregate care or semiindependent living centers) to dependent living arrangements, which include life-care facilities and skilled nursing facilities.
+These range from independent housing options (such as in-law apartments, senior apartments and housing for the elderly) to semi-independent options (such as congregate care or semi-independent living centers) to dependent living arrangements, which include life-care facilities and skilled nursing facilities.
 So that Newport citizens may remain in the community, it is important to provide a mix of housing and facilities options that address the needs of these different groups.